 For our next meeting in April, she's going to write up a draft of the financial plan, and said that she'd only need another hour with us to review the plan together, make any edits, and print a final version of both the financial and parenting plans for an attorney to review on our behalf.
 At that point we'll be done and will only need to come back to her if we have significant life changes before we move forward on separation next year.

 We do not need to file the paperwork when we separate, but can attach the plans to our request for divorce when we submit those forms to the court at the end of our one-year separation.
 Total cost for mediation, document creation and attorney review will end up being about $1500.

-Married 20 years, currently working with husband to separate in 2018
+Married 20 years, currently working on reconciling with husband (originally planned to separate in 2018)

 Mom to two young teens